tjhickey724/MasteryLearningApp/doc/tutorials/MLA_SIGCSE_DEMO/README.md

 Here are the steps

+0. Start by visiting the app at https://masterylearningapp.onrender.com and logging in either with your gmail account or with an email.
+Currently we only allow emails from the domain stemmla.com (which we own) and you can pick any such email, register, and sign in.
+   These are temporary accounts and we delete them every few weeks so don't use it for real work.
-1. Start by creating a new course, you'll need to send email to the administrator (tjhickey@brandeis.edu) to get permission to create courses...
+2. Start by creating a new course, you'll need to send email to the administrator (tjhickey@brandeis.edu) to get permission to create courses...
 3. Next go to the Enrollment tab and upload roster1-7.csv roster1-7.csv has students 1,2,3,4,5,6,7 in 2 sections